rafiibrahim8/zspotify/README.md

   -cf CREDENTIALS_FILE, --credentials-file CREDENTIALS_FILE
                         File to save the credentials
                         Run once to create this file with your terminal input username and password.
-                        Then move the file and change the directory with this command.
+                        Then move the file and change the directory with this argument.
   -bd BULK_DOWNLOAD, --bulk-download BULK_DOWNLOAD
                         Bulk download from file with urls
 ```